It’s tempting to hide indoors during winter, particularly when you live with MS. Discover what Trishna Bharadia does to cope with the colder months.

 Like many people I know with MS, I have poor temperature regulation.
 If I’m cold, it’s hard to warm up.
 If I’m hot, it’s hard to cool down.
-So layers are essential for me to be able to adjust to the weather.
+So layers are essential for me to adjust to the weather.

 Hats, gloves and scarves are also a must.
 I even have a pair of gloves that can be both fingerless and full, depending on how cold my hands are.
-I have fur lined boots that are brilliant for keeping my feet warm outdoors, and for indoors I have many pairs of thick socks.
+I have fur-lined boots that are brilliant for keeping my feet warm outdoors and many pairs of thick socks for indoors.

-I get particularly cold at night, so I have a portable heater in my bedroom that enables me to be as warm as I need without affecting the other people in the house.
-I also try to have a hot drink and a warm shower to raise my body temperature before getting into bed.
+I get freezing at night.
+I have a portable heater in my bedroom that gets me as warm as I need without affecting the other people in the house.
+I also try to have a hot drink and a warm shower to raise my body temperature before bed.

-It’s tempting to hibernate indoors during winter.
+It's tempting to hibernate indoors during winter.
 I dislike the cold, rain and especially the snow.
-When I was playing hockey, I was forced to go out in all weathers, which was the one aspect I really struggled with, even without MS!
+When I was playing hockey, I was forced to go out in all weather, which was the one aspect I struggled with, even without MS!

-Now that I’m no longer able to play hockey, I have to be proactive to ensure I still exercise throughout the winter months.
-It not only keeps me fit (so I can eat more mince pies!), but it’s also good for my mental health and prevents social isolation.
+Now that I can no longer play hockey, I have to be proactive to ensure I still exercise throughout the winter months.
+It keeps me fit (so I can eat more mince pies!), and it's also good for my mental health and prevents social isolation.

-Nowadays I do dance classes.
-As they’re indoors it doesn’t matter what the weather is like, as long as it’s safe for me to drive there.
-If you enjoy outdoor sports in the winter, make sure you also have fall back options in case the weather is bad.
+Nowadays, I do dance classes.
+As they're indoors, it doesn't matter what the weather is like, as long as it's safe for me to drive there.
+If you enjoy outdoor sports in the winter, make sure you also have "fallback" options if the weather is bad.

 Remember, exercise shouldn't be a chore, nor should it feel like a form of torture!
 Find something you enjoy and that you're going to look forward to.